pglen/pyguicom/README.md

  The defaults are set to a reasonable value, and the named argument can be set on one line.
 This makes the code look more compact and maintainable.

+## Tests:

+ The test utilities can  confirm correct operation; however being a visual set of classes, the real test is seeing the generated UI.

  See descendent projects for more examples. (pyedpro; pycal; pggui; ...)